k-int/web-toolkit-ce/README.md

 Toolkit and value-add module for grails 3.2.x and beyond

 # installation
 Currently the only way to run the module is to include it as part of a multi-project Gradle build.
-To do that create a gradle.settings file 1 directory above your grails project with the following configuration:
+To do that create a settings.gradle file file 1 directory above your grails project with the following configuration:

 ``` Groovy
 include 'grails-project-name', 'web-toolkit'